SensibleWood/yahoo-tutorial/README.md

-This repository contains the source code for an upcoming ProgrammableWeb tutorial on the Yahoo!
+This repository wil contain the source code for an upcoming ProgrammableWeb tutorial on the Yahoo!
 Weather API